I once heard actor William Shatner interviewed on the radio. He was explaining how he had recently been described as a “has been.”

 In retaliation, he said he was a “once was” and felt this was worth celebrating.
 I thought even this comment was disrespectful to Shatner’s achievements, but I’ll come back to that in a moment

-I was reminded of this radio interview when I paid an Easter holiday visit to my parents’ with the kids.
+I was reminded of this radio interview when I paid an Easter holiday visit to my parents’ place with the kids.
 My mother and I found ourselves alone at one point and she started going through old photo albums revealing images I had never seen.

 They were pictures of my extended family going back decades.
 I know a fair bit about my mother’s background, but have I paid it enough attention?